AydinTuna/Web-Dev-Kurs-Odev1/README.md

 # web-dev-kurs-odev1

-## I completed requirements in this homework.
-This site has not responsive design because this task is out of scope my homework.
+## The website has not responsive design because that task is out of scope.